-Digital scholarship (DS) and digital humanities (DH) involve the incorporation of digital tools into scholarly practices for the purposes of advancing scholarship.
+Digital scholarship (DS) and Digital Humanities (DH) are scholarly activities that involve the extensive use of digital methods and tools to conduct research, analyze data, and present scholarship.
 This libguide is here to help you navigate the many facets of DS and DH as well as to help you discover ways in which the library may support and facilitate these practices.

 Image from American Libraries Magazine